54Please respect copyright.PENANAxCumJ4SggV

 “No doubt to celebrate our glorious exploits!”
 Dareth said with a grin.

 Thomas nodded.
 “Exactly.
 So the history books get our names right when we defeat the Harbinger!” he shouted, raising a fist into the air.
+The nearby soldiers turned and gave him awkward looks.

-Dareth cheered loudly and stood next to Thomas, "The man said we are going to win tomorrow boys" Slowly, one by one the soldiers got to their feet and started cheering as well.
+Dareth cheered loudly and stood next to Thomas, "The man said we are going to win tomorrow boys!"
+Slowly, one by one the soldiers got to their feet and started cheering as well.

 “We’ll drag this worthless Harbinger in chains all the way to Trendell!”
 Dareth proclaimed loudly.